arneultroneous/ultroneous.org/source/_posts/2017-12-05-experimenting-celebrating.md

 I belong to Veda, [a cooperative]({% post_url 2017-08-19-cooperative %}) that constantly experiments and [celebrates]({% post_url 2017-09-09-celebration %}) the unexpected as a means to [continuously improve]({% post_url 2016-12-25-kaizen-culture %}).

-I'm celebrating that first of all, because Veda Cooperative itself was highly unexpected for me.
+I'm celebrating that first of all, because Veda itself was highly unexpected for me.

 {% newthought "I'm part" %} of a team of four.
 So far, we've been celebrating our work amongst ourselves.
 My intention with this post is to widen that.